kmcd14/excel_overview/README.md

 This project involved:
 - The preparation and cleaning of data.
-- Exploring and analysing the processed data.
+- Exploring and analysing the processed data (inculding pivot tables and vlookup)
 - Visualisation.
 - Report writing.